 \subsection{Ablation Experiments}

-We conduct ablation experiments to better understand \our's performance gains by removing modules and reporting the performance.
-Note that the performance of BioLinkBERT\sst{large} in Table \ref{tab:main_results} can be considered a type of ablation of \our that does not leverage NLI adaptation or any additional modules since \our uses BioLinkBERT\sst{large} as its backbone language model.
-Note that for our ablations, we choose to examine the BioRED, ChemProt, and ReTACRED datasets due to the following: they feature more than two relation classes, and they contain one or more definition-based mutually exclusive relations as determined by our meta-class analysis.
+We conduct ablations to better understand \our's performance gains by removing modules and reporting the performance.
+Note that the performance of BioLinkBERT\sst{large} in Table \ref{tab:main_results} can be considered an ablation of \our that does not leverage NLI adaptation or any additional modules since \our uses the same backbone language model.
+For our ablations, we choose to examine the BioRED, ChemProt, and ReTACRED datasets because they feature more than two relation classes and contain one or more definition-based mutually exclusive relations as determined by MCA.

-\begin{enumerate}[label=(\alph*),nosep,leftmargin=*] \item \textit{w/o Feasible Hypothesis Filter}: We remove the feasible hypothesis filter, and, in doing so, each original relation instance is converted into $m$ premise-hypothesis pairs, with $m$ being the number of classes in a dataset.
-Removing the feasible hypothesis filter produced a moderate drop in performance on BioRED ($m=8$).
-Since the feasible hypothesis filter is based on entity type pairs, it is not available (NA) for datasets such as ChemProt, which only feature a single entity type pair (namely, \textit{chemical} and \textit{gene}) associated with every relation class.
+\begin{enumerate}[label=(\alph*),nosep,leftmargin=*] \item \textit{w/o Feasible Hypothesis Filter}: We remove the feasible hypothesis filter, and, in doing so, each relation instance is converted into $m$ premise-hypothesis pairs, with $m$ being the number of classes in a dataset.
+This produced a moderate drop in performance on BioRED ($m=8$).
+Since the feasible hypothesis filter is based on entity type pairs, it is not available (N/A) for datasets such as ChemProt, which only feature a single entity type pair (namely, \textit{chemical} and \textit{gene}) associated with every relation class.
 However, the feasible hypothesis filter is essential in model convergence when a dataset consists of many relation classes, such as ReTACRED ($m=40$).
-In our experiments on ReTACRED without the feasible hypothesis filter, the model did not converge (DNC), likely due to the overwhelming number of non-informative ``neutral'' premise-hypothesis pairs used in training.
+The model did not converge on ReTACRED without the feasible hypothesis filter, likely due to the overwhelming number of non-informative ``neutral'' premise-hypothesis pairs used in training.

-\item \textit{w/o Meta-class Analysis}: Removing meta-class analysis and using ``neutral'' as the NLI target for all non-entailed premise-hypothesis pairs led to a considerable drop in performance, indicating the benefit of training the model with the additional training signal obtained via meta-class analysis.
-Note that in this ablation experiment, we maintain mutual exclusive NLI targets between positive and negative (``no relation'') classes.
+\item \textit{w/o Meta-class Analysis}: Removing MCA and using ``neutral'' as the NLI label for all non-entailed premise-hypothesis pairs led to a considerable drop in performance, indicating the benefit of training the model with the additional training signal obtained via MCA.
+Note that in this ablation experiment, we maintain mutual exclusive NLI labels between positive and negative (i.e., ``no relation'') classes.